• Skip to primary navigation

 Valerian is native to Europe and Asia, but it’s escaped gardens just like mine for hundreds of years and naturalized to much of the United States.

 Be aware that there are other plants with a similar growth habit and white flowers that are deadly toxic, namely poison hemlock.
 It’s important that you take the time to correctly identify valerian if you’re going to harvest it in the wild.
-I’d also suggest that you always consult 2 sources to make a propper ID of any wild plant.
+I’d also suggest that you always consult 2 sources to make a proper ID of any wild plant.
 Don’t just take my word for it, or anyone elses.

 Identifying Valerian